sta/websocket-sharp/README.md

     Sec-WebSocket-Extensions: permessage-deflate; server_no_context_takeover; client_no_context_takeover

-If the server accepts this extension, it will return the same header and value.
+If the server accepts this extension, it will return the same header which has the corresponding value.
 And when your client receives it, this extension will be available.

 ### Secure Connection ###